 Section 8’s explanation thus gave the start-time of the cease-fire – 3:00 pm – and the hindsight (“as it since appears”) that it was only a local arrangement so that the German armistice delegation could cross the front lines.
 It stated, as a “fact”, that the cease-fire message was intercepted by officers who misconstrued it to mean that the German armistice had been signed, presenting this as the apparent genesis of the false armistice news.

-There is nothing here, however, (or in Major Warburton’s report) about the provenance of the intercepted telegram and its cease-fire order, or when during the day it was intercepted.
+There is nothing here (or in Major Warburton’s report) about the provenance of the intercepted telegram and its cease-fire order, or when during the day it was intercepted.
 And there is virtually nothing about the officers who supposedly misinterpreted it.
 Most obviously missing are any details about who they were, their ranks, nationalities and military rôles.
-But it does say that they were “here” when they “caught” the transmission, which presumably means they were in Paris at the time rather than somewhere else in France.
+But it does say that they were “here” when they “caught” the transmission, which must mean they were in Paris at the time rather than somewhere else in France.

 The AEF Liaison Service was established in February 1918 “for the purpose of facilitating the transaction of business between the Allies and the A.E.F.”
 Its “scope of service” covered “liaison with the French bureaus and administrations in Paris; liaison with the regions, [and] liaison with the armies”.
 But it excluded “tactical liaison”.

-According to historian John Toland, Captain Whitehouse was “relieved from duty” as Acting Director of the Liaison Service (presumably for his part in spreading the false armistice news).
-But “no action was taken” against Captain Stanton, the liaison officer on the Second Bureau staff of General Alby.
+According to historian John Toland, Captain Whitehouse was “relieved from duty” as Acting Director of the Liaison Service (presumably for passing on the false armistice news he received from Captain Stanton).
+But “no action was taken” against Stanton who, the report decided, had not played a significant part in spreading the news.
+16

-Attempts to locate the documents Toland based his comments on, and view their contents in full, have proved unsuccessful.
+However, attempts to locate the documents Toland based his comments on, and view their contents in full, have proved unsuccessful.
 And any other information that may be available about the two liaison officers has not been found.
-(Result of enquiries made by the writer regarding the cited memorandums, sent during October-November 2015, to the US Army Center of Military History, Washington, DC; and to the National Archives and Records Administration, Maryland.)
+17

 © James Smith (Re-arranged November 2020, from two previously separate articles.)